westcoastcode-se/o2/README.md

 * `byte`, is 1 byte
 * `bool`, is 4 bytes
+  * [ ] look into alternate bool types, using bit flags or something similar
 * `int8`, is 1 byte
 * `uint8`, is 1 byte
 * `int16`, is 2 byte